louisvillepublicmedia/kycir-vday/README.md

 - the newly created text is placed over an illustrated background, like a card or canvas
 - that canvas is saved as a .png so the user can share or save it
 - all created images are displayed on the results page

+##Requirements

+This app is best deployed on a server over which you have control, like an AWS EC2 server, as it requires a few server-side processes.